seerhein-lab/micgwaf/micgwaf-core/src/docs/parsingGenerating.md

 can be used to define the variable value.
 These additional attributes are stored in the variableValues field of the RefComponent component.

+### Referencing components from Component libs

+A Component lib is a jar file which contains component classes intended for being used in projects which include the lib.
+To make such components in a component lib known, the component lib must contain a file META-INF/micgwaf-components.properties, which is a properties file which contains the id of the component as name and the component class name as value.
+Namespacing using dots can be used in the key to make them unique.
+Deep namespacing is discouraged, one dot should suffice.

 Generation of source files
 --------------------------